UpstateIndie/UpstateIndie.github.io/_posts/2019-12-17-T3DPlayerAnim_I.md

 <br><br>
 <b>3-</b> Open up your newly created folder.
 You should now be at <filepath>art/shapes/actors/ybot/</filepath>(or whatever you call your model folder).
 Inside create one additional folder and name it Anims so you now have an <filepath>art/shapes/actors/ybot/Anims/</filepath> directory.
 <br><br>
-<b>4-</b> Extract all of the .zip animation files into the <filepath>art/shapes/actors/ybot/Anims/</filepath> directory and the single ybot.zip file into the <filepath>art/shapes/actors/ybot/</filepath> directory.
+<b>4-</b> Move all of the renamed animation files into the <filepath>art/shapes/actors/ybot/Anims/</filepath> directory and the single ybot.zip file into the <filepath>art/shapes/actors/ybot/</filepath> directory.
 This structure is going to be important in a bit when we use the script to hook all this into Torque.
 <br><br>
 <b>5-</b> Open the file <filepath>art/datablocks/player.cs</filepath> and scroll down nearer the bottom to the Player datablock.
 The datablock holds information about our Player, and it starts off like this:<br>
 <br>